 The Company's operates in Canada and Mali and has potential future commitments in Mali that are denominated in the West African CFA franc (FCFA), the Euro (EUR) and the United States dollar (USD), giving rise to market risks from changes in foreign exchange rates.
 The Company monitors foreign exchange rates on an as needed basis.
-As at January 31, 2020 the Company did not have significant exposure to foreign currency risk.
+As at April 30, 2020, a 10% change in the USD and EUR exchange rates would impact the Company's loss by approximately \$38,000 and \$49,000 respectively.